shlomo88/2019/README.md

 ### Do we have to register to participate?

-Yes you will have to register online via this link (https://forms.gle/cPVf8oWbD5ymSEN18).
+Yes you will have to register online via [this link](https://forms.gle/cPVf8oWbD5ymSEN18).
 Please note that the challenges will only be availed to registered teams and only registered teams will be up to win prizes.

 ### Oh, so there are prizes to be won?